 The article examples above are a mix of informative and entertaining.
 They also include some input from the riding school's existing audience (AKA User Generated Content or UGC) which has two major benefits: the brand gets to touch base with people while giving them an incentive to produce content.
 People are more inclined to share content if they created it themselves to enter a competition or for the kudos of getting it on a brand website.

 Think about it - if the riding school runs a competition for best / funniest horse photo and the photo with the most votes wins a prize, entrants are far more likely to share it with friends and family to ask for their help through likes and tweets.
-The win is not only website traffic but also masses of brand awareness.
+The win is not only increased website traffic but also masses of brand awareness.

 If you’re stuck for ideas for content, think about the following: